imarc/handbook/strategy.markdown

 + Must be reviewed by the Producer and an engineer before finalization.
 + May also be reviewed on an ad hoc basis by UX, Creative, BizDev or others identified by the Producer or Strategist.

 (This is somewhat akin to a [Functional Specification](http://en.wikipedia.org/wiki/Functional_specification).
-However, it's not as detailed: we are not building the Space Shuttle, and there is room for improvisation. iMarc's developers have tremendous domain knowledge; it's important to let them exercise it.
+However, it's not as detailed: we are not building the Space Shuttle, and there is room for improvisation.
+Our developers have tremendous domain knowledge; it's important to let them exercise it.
 See also Joel Spolsky's [Painless Functional Specifications](http://www.joelonsoftware.com/articles/fog0000000036.html) series.)

 ### Discovery Report

-A brief document summarizing findings, including:
+Summary
+:	A 15–25 page document that ensures all stakeholders are aligned to the same objectives and priorities before creating a Production Specification.

+Time Req
+:	Based upon Discovery Activities conducted (above)

+The Discovery Report documents what we've learned, ensures internal stakeholders are aligned to the same objectives and priorities, and provides specific recommendations.

 + Business overview, including services and customers
 + Target audiences